 Computers and Electronics

-I am an Electrical and Computer Engineer with 5 years of industry experience in PCB (PWB) layout, CCA design/build/test, and embedded systems.
+I am an Electrical and Computer Engineer with 6 years of industry experience in PCB (PWB) layout, CCA design/build/test, and embedded systems.
+Additionally, I am also an Adjunct Professor teaching circuit design.

-Intel Corporation, Electrical Design Engineer, Hillsboro, Oregon May 2019 to Present
+Intel Corporation, SoC Design Engineer, Hillsboro, OR May 2019 to Present

 Key team member for the SoC Structural Design Team and SoC Clock Design Team